Vanargo/Census_Income_Classifier/README.md

 ## Artifacts & Releases

-Локально артефакты и модели сохраняются в папках `artifacts/` и `models/`. Тяжелые файлы не коммитятся (см. `.gitignore`), но публикуются вместе с релизами на GitHub в разделе Releases:
+cally, artifacts and models are stored in `artifacts/` and `models/`.
+Large files are not committed (see `.gitignore`) but are published with GitHub Releases:
 /releases/v1.0.0/
     - models/
         - LGBM_best.joblib